sakuli/sakuli.github.io/content/testing.md

 ## Testing Features

-Sakuli is build to create real end to end testing experiences for testers, developers and companies.
-It enables you to fully automate every user interaction with your system without putting you inside any system or technology boundaries.
+Sakuli is built to create real end to end testing experiences for testers, developers and companies.
+It enables you to fully automate every user interaction with your system without any system or technology boundaries.

 ### Webbased Testing build on Selenium

-Sakuli implements the easy to use functional syntax of [Sahi](https://sahipro.com/) while executing real browser automation based on [selenium-webdriver](https://github.com/SeleniumHQ/selenium).
-This layer hides the complexity of Selenium into a more high-level API that let you focus on what you want to test rather than dealing with timeouts and `StaleElementReferenceError`.
+Sakuli implements an easy to use functional syntax for executing real browser automation based on [selenium-webdriver](https://github.com/SeleniumHQ/selenium).
+This layer hides the complexity of Selenium into a more high-level API that lets you focus on what you want to test rather than dealing with timeouts and `StaleElementReferenceError`.

 Key features are